yaredd/UdacityDevOpsCapstone/README.md

 ### Jenkins CI/CD

-I have used the dockerized Jenkins setup and configured it to use the local `dockerd daemon via the host's `/var/run/docker.sock`.
-In addition to the recommended Jenkins plugins, I have installed `kubectl`and configured it with required token for managing the cluster withiyn the Jenkins container.
-The`kubectl`binary was install in the`jenkins`user's home folder`/var/jenkins_home/kubectl`.
+I have used the dockerized Jenkins setup and configured it to use the local `dockerd` daemon via the host's `/var/run/docker.sock`.
+In addition to the recommended Jenkins plugins, I have installed `kubectl` and configured it with required token for managing the cluster within the Jenkins container.
+The `kubectl` binary was installed in the `jenkins` user's home folder `/var/jenkins_home/kubectl`.
 I then setup Jenkins credentials for pushing container images to my [dockerhub](https://hub.docker.com) account.
 Jenkinsfile defines the pipeline.